polymorphm/vk-make-xspf/README.md

 Status
 ------

-status of project (this branch) is -- version for developer
+status of project (this branch) is -- version for developer.